Open Actively Recruiting

 - Lost to clinical follow-up within 18 months prior to study entry with ART non-adherence for greater than or equal to 6 consecutive months.

-- No evidence of any clinically relevant RPV or INSTI resistance-associated mutations (see Manual of Procedures [MOPS] for list of exclusionary mutations) through commercially available genotypic (or phenotypic, if available) analyses from any laboratory that has a CLIA certification or its equivalent within 60 days of study entry (see protocol for more information), nor history of such mutations on review of prior resistance tests by the site investigator.
-Genotypic analysis using proviral (i.e., archived) DNA is not allowed.
+- No evidence of any clinically relevant RPV or INSTI resistance-associated mutations (see Manual of Procedures [MOPS] for list of exclusionary mutations) through commercially available genotypic (or phenotypic, if available) analyses from any laboratory that has a CLIA certification or equivalent within 60 days of study entry (see protocol for more information), nor history of such mutations on review of prior HIV-1 drug resistance tests by the site investigator.
+For participants in whom a screening HIV-1 conventional genotype cannot be resulted by the testing laboratory, review of historical genotypes and treatment history by the IoR can be used to satisfy this criterion (see protocol for more information).

 - Hemoglobin greater than or equal to 9.0 g/dL